ynput/OpenPype/website/docs/artist_hosts_maya.md

 -   [Publish](artist_tools.md#publisher)
 -   [Library Loader](artist_tools.md#library-loader)

-## Working with Pype in Maya
+## Working with OpenPype in Maya

-Pype is here to ease you the burden of working on project with lots of collaborators, worrying about naming, setting stuff, browsing through endless directories, loading and exporting and so on.
-To achieve that, Pype is using concept of being _"data driven"_.
+OpenPype is here to ease you the burden of working on project with lots of collaborators, worrying about naming, setting stuff, browsing through endless directories, loading and exporting and so on.
+To achieve that, OpenPype is using concept of being _"data driven"_.
 This means that what happens when publishing is influenced by data in scene.
 This can by slightly confusing so let's get to it with few examples.